petershin/liferay-learn/docs/analytics-cloud/latest/en/touchpoints/assets/tracking-custom-assets.md

 Using [event tracking](../events/tracking-events.md) is the recommended way to track your custom assets.
 ```

-Liferay Analytics Cloud can detect and analyze built-in Liferay DXP assets like Forms, Blogs, Documents and Media, and Web Content.
-To analyze assets in your custom app, however, you must tag your app’s HTML so the Analytics Cloud JavaScript plugin can detect and track user interaction with your assets.
+Liferay Analytics Cloud can detect and analyze built-in Liferay DXP assets like blogs, documents and media, forms, and web content.
+If you are using custom assets on your site and wish to have Analytics Cloud track them as these different types of assets, use html tags.
+Analytics Cloud's JavaScript plugin will detect these html tags, track user interaction, and display the data in their respective asset type dashboards.

 ## Asset Events